egel-lang/egel-docs/source/first.rst

 function as constructors, although when you become more advanced you will often just leave them away.

-Let's pretend this is serious business and split our new application into two files.
+While we're at it, let's pretend this is serious business and split our new application into two files.

 Put the following code in the file `eval.eg`.

 .. code-block:: egel